 Utility Settlement Coin (USC)

 As said, a number of banks and regulators in various regions/jurisdictions are trialing blockchain and cryptocurrency for cross-border settlement through groups and consortium.
-For instance, a consortium of European banks are finalizing on a Utility Settlement Coin (USC) designed to make easier transfer of and settle money between themselves.
+For instance, a consortium of European banks is finalizing on a Utility Settlement Coin (USC) designed to make the overall transfer and settlement processes easier for global banks.

 Barclays, Bank of Tokyo-Mitsubishi UFJ, Deutsche, The State Street Corporation, the Canadian Imperial Bank of Commerce, CIBC, Credit Suisse, HSBC, MUFG and State Street, building alongside founding financial institutions UBS, HSBC, BNY Mellon, Deutsche Bank, Banco Santander, Credit Suisse, NEX and blockchain startup Clearmatics announced the initiative in 2017.